The ; keyword

 The @MinimalTimeStepScalingFactor let the user define the default value of the minimal_time_step_scaling_factor parameter.

-This parameter defines the minimal value by which the time step will be reduce in case of non convergence or when the time step is rejected by one of the @APrioriTimeStepScalingFactor or @APosterioriTimeStepScalingFactor code blocks.
+This parameter defines the minimal value by which the time step will be reduced in case of non convergence or when the time step is rejected by one of the @APrioriTimeStepScalingFactor or @APosterioriTimeStepScalingFactor code blocks.

 This keyword is followed by a number which must be strictly positive and strictly lower than one.